kral2/kral2/README.md

 [I work at HashiCorp][LinkedIn] as a Customer Success Architect.
 TL;DR - I am a "learn it all" kind of person, and always eager to share back :smile:

-I was focused on anything Oracle Cloud Infrastructure since I joined Oracle in 2018 with a big emphasising on automation, and my favorite tools for the task were [Terraform], [Packer] and Ansible.
-Morphing into Pythonista mode when things gets serious.

-- 🔭 working on anything related to the [hashistack]
+- 🔭 currently working on anything related to the [hashistack] and tends to be an [HCP](https://cloud.hashicorp.com/) fanatic
 - 🔭 contributing to [Terraform modules for OCI](https://registry.terraform.io/browse/modules?provider=oci).
-I am a maintainer for [VCN], [Compute] and [IAM]
+Maintainer for [VCN], [Compute] and [IAM]
 - 🌱 learning GitHub centric automation tools and workflows

+Before joining HashiCorp, I was focused on anything related to Oracle Cloud Infrastructure, with a big emphasising on automation.
+My favorite tools for the task were [Terraform], [Packer] and Ansible, while morphing into Pythonista mode when things gets serious.

 When I don't craft things, I draw boxes and lines on (virtual) whiteboards.
 Eventually with some smiling clouds.